apache/mynewt-site/docs/os/modules/sensor_framework/sensor_api.md

 #### Sensor Object

 The `struct sensor` data structure represents the sensor device.
-The sensor API,the [sensor manager API](/os/modules/sensor_framework/sensor_mgr_api.md), and the [sensor listener API](/os/modules/sensor_framework/sensor_listener_api.md) all operate on the `sensor` object abastraction.
+The sensor API, the [sensor manager API](/os/modules/sensor_framework/sensor_mgr_api.md), and the [sensor listener API](/os/modules/sensor_framework/sensor_listener_api.md) all operate on the `sensor` object abstraction.
 A sensor is maintained in the sensor manager global sensors list.

 ```c